 - Can you describe how you approached each audit assignment?
 Were you given a program to execute or did you have to work independently to develop your own work plan?

-- Did you conduct audits or advisory functions mostly on your own or were you generally involved in a team doing specific aspects of each audit/advisory engagement?
+- Did you conduct audits or advisory functions mostly on your own or were you generally involved with a team doing specific aspects of each audit/advisory engagement?

 - Describe how you would do a work plan risk assessment?
 Where would you start and how would you go about it?